Thewhyap/Unity-Visual-Novel/README.md

 3. make GraphicLayer methods Coroutines and not void (maybe? see episode 14 part 4 if problems > 20mins)
 4. InitGraphic in GraphicObject get immediate as param and if immediate then startingOpacity = 1f and not always 0 (same for audio.volume)
 5.For commands add shortcuts (like a HOME_DIRECTORY symbol to go quicker and not having to write it each time)

+## Ideas

+Langage system, dislexic font mode, let the user setting custom modes and options

+when launching the game put "created using (team) VisualNovelEngine" intro and then letting the user put if he wants his own intro -> create a conf file for the user where he can change params as he want.

+**configuration.txt :**

+- intro: false (or just search for conf image or video and if not is false, same for introAudio)
+- intro.skippable: false
+- langage.default:
+- settings.volume: advanced (basic)
+- settings.audio: advanced (basic)